 Development Schedule - The development schedule and phasing plan were transmitted to the State Land Use Commission as an enclosure to our letter of October 9, 1990.
-Since that transmittal a major downturn in the local economy, primarily due to Hurricane Iniki in 1992, has affected the original development timetable.
-The company found it necessary to restructure its loan commitments with its major creditor.
-Economic conditions on Kauai appear to be improving.
+A major downturn in the local economy. primarily due to Hurricane Iniki in 1992, affected the original development timetable.
+Economic conditions on Kauai were improving prior to the September 11, 2001 national tragedy.
+The visitor industry was impacted and has since partially recovered but it is difficult to determine the longterm effects of world strife on the island's economy and development in particular.
 It is Grove Farm's intent to develop future phases of our project according to market demands.
-In this way upfront costs can be minimized, with assurances of more immediate recoupment of the investment.
-Grove Farm is also entertaining offers for purchase of bulk parcels.
-At this time, as previously described, Grove Farm has conveyed the school parcel to the State and the park parcel to the County.
+In this way upfront costs can be minimized, with assurances of more immediate recoupment of the At this time, as previously described, Grove Farm has conveyed the school parcel to the State and the park parcel to the County.
 Construction of infrastructure improvements servicing them has been completed.
-We are also in the process of dedicating to the County various roadway lots that were created in conjunction with previous phases of the project. include the Pikake Street segment between Kalepa and Nuhou Streets, Nuhou Street from Pikake Street to Puako subdivision and the Puako interior
+On April 3, 2002 we dedicated to the County various roadway lots that were created in conjunction with previous phases of the project.
+These include the Pikake Street segment between Kalepa and Nuhou Streets, Nuhou Street from Pikake Street to Puako subdivision and the Puako interior roadways.

-- 2. The affordable housing requirement shall be satisfied as follows: - a.
+2. a.
+The affordable housing requirement shall be satisfied as follows:

 Petitioner shall provide housing opportunities for low, low-moderate and moderate income Hawaii residents by offering for sale at least thirty percent (30%) of the units at prices which families with an income range of 80 to 120 percent of Kauai County's median income can afford and thirty percent (30%) of the units which families with an income range of 120 to 140 percent of Kauai County's median income can afford.
 This condition may be fulfilled through projects, under such terms as may be mutually agreeable, between Petitioner and the Housing Finance and Development Corporation of the State, or other appropriate governmental agency.